abookyun/clean-install-your-mac-without-hesitation/README.md

 # Clean install your Mac without hesitation

+This is the checklist version of process for clean installing your Mac.
+To see verbose article, visit [Medium](https://medium.com/@abookyun/clean-install-your-mac-without-hesitation-7d379df8fc87#.1gv7sdq79).

 - Requirement
   - An external drive with available space larger than your Mac for Time Machine and migrated data
   - An USB larger than 8GB for bootable disk